Fellows Morton & Clayton: Last known working boats in existence

 Currently there are only 29 of these boats still in existence, 6 of which are still in use to this day.
 The last remaining boats of this type are in the National Waterways Museum.
-There are 12 recorded sink-ages, and there are two currently in restoration.
+There are 12 recorded sinkages, and there are two currently in restoration.
 The conditions of the rest are currently unknown.
-Any information to improving this section is welcome.

 Steam-powered boats

 In the new boatyard at Fazeley Street they built five steel-plate steam-powered boats.
 After an initial period of use they were found unsatisfactory because of the excessive wear on the hull's steel.

 In 1896 Fellows Morton & Clayton tried iron in the construction of their boats.
 The boat had an elm bottom and iron sides.
 This proved much more effective and 3 of the 5 original steel steamers were rebuilt.

 Between 1898 and 1899, 8 more iron composite steamers were produced from the Saltley dock and 9 more between 1905 and 1911.

 The steamers were known as fly-boats or express-boats and kept mainly on main-line long-distance routes.
 On the timetable, a trip from London (City Road Basin) to Birmingham (Fazeley Street Depot) would take around 54 hours.
 It was a non-stop service and the crew of four would change shifts along the route.
 The main drawback was the lack of carrying space on the boat due to the size of the engine and boiler.
 The boats picked up coke at preset points along their routes.

 President survives and is owned and operated by and from the Black Country Living Museum.